 Categories are assigned to object types, not to objects.
 Within an object type all objects have the same categories assigned to them.

-General category belongs to those categories which are fixed components of each object.
+The General category belongs to those categories which are fixed components of each object.
 Therefore you cannot deselect it per object type.
-Important attributes, such as the object title, SYS-ID and the , can be found there.
+Important attributes, such as the object title, SYS-ID and the CMDB state and condition, can be found there.

 A category which has been created and configured with one or more attribute fields by a user is marked as custom in i-doit.

 If two or more objects are in relation to each other, then this is documented in the category which is defined for this purpose.
 For example, you can store any number of persons, person groups etc. as contact for an object in the category Contact assignment.
 There is a further category called Assigned objects so that you can also see for the persons and person groups to which objects they are assigned as contacts.
 As the same information is available in this additional category, but is saved only once and just displayed in a different context, this is called a mirrored category.

 In some categories it is not possible to store attributes per object.
 These categories serve the evaluation of data which is stored in another way.
 The processed data cannot be edited.
 An example is the Object vitality category, an evaluation of the CPU, Memory, Port and Software assignment categories.

 An attribute is a documented value belonging to an object.
 Attributes of the same type are combined in i-doit.
 Example: The Serial number attribute in the Model category.

 Important attributes of different categories are combined to one view, which is shown above each category.
 These primary attributes are SYS-ID, Purpose (both in the General category), Relationship, Location, Contact assignment and Primary access URL (Access category).
 Additionally, a QR code which contains the link to the overview page is shown next to them.